|Safeguarding Role||Name||School Role/Responsibility|

 - Parents consent to school taking photographs when they first join.
 School photographs that are for use outside of school are anonymous unless specific permission has been received from parents.

-- Parents may take photographs at school events for their own use, but these must not be published on social networking sites.
+- Parents may take photographs at school events for their own use, but these must not be published on social networking sites unless the parents of other children in the photographs have given their permission.

 - Parent Helpers accompanying children on school trips may not take photos on mobile phones or their own cameras.
 All photos need to be taken on school cameras.